-ATLANTA, March 11, 2016 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private NonProfit organizations (PNP)s in Virginia that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
-These loans are available following a Presidential disaster declaration for Public Assistance resulting from damages caused by a severe winter storm and snowstorm on Jan.
-22 - 23, 2016.
+ATLANTA, Nov.
+29, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations (PNPs) in Virginia that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
+These loans are available as a result of a Presidential disaster declaration for Public Assistance resulting from damages caused by Hurricane Sandy that occurred from Oct.
+26 through Nov.
+8, 2012.

 Applicants may apply online using the Electronic Loan Application (ELA) via SBA's secure website at https://disasterloan.sba.gov/ela.

-The filing deadline to submit applications for physical property damage is May 6, 2016.
-The deadline to submit economic injury applications is Dec.
-7, 2016.
+The filing deadline to return applications for physical property damage is January 25, 2013.
+The deadline to return economic injury applications is August 26, 2013.